 Smoothies are a great way to boost healthy fat intake.
 Try including some yummy almond butter or a bit of avocado for a decadent, creamy treat.
 In fact – check out my recipe below!

-Pump up the Iron
+Why Breastfeeding Mums Should Pump Up the Iron

 However, breastfeeding mamas need to keep on top of their iron levels.
 So don’t be afraid to tuck into that steak.
 Beef is also rich in zinc, which breastfeeding mamas also really need to help boost immunity levels.
 If you want to go plant-based, lentils, beans, tempeh, leafy greens, tomato sauce, brown rice and quinoa are good sources of iron.